 - Outstanding Faculty of the Year Award, Southern Polytechnic State University, 2004 – 2005

 - Teacher of the Year Award, Southern Polytechnic State University, 2005-2006

 - Faculty Member of the Year Award, Student Government Association at SPSU, 2006-2007

 - $2,000 Mini-grant from SPSU in recognition of “Outstanding Excellence in a Post-Tenure Review Packet," May 2010.

 For my research I am interested in the intersections between critical theory and rhetoric/composition theory, literature and composition, and the personal and social aspects of writing.
 I am also interested in the ways in which culture impacts literature, writing, and education.
-I have published and present papers on issues of honors education, contract grading, the literature of Eudora Welty, as well as the culture of higher education and its impact on faculty members with disabilities.
+I have published and present papers on issues of honors education, contract grading, the literature of Eudora Welty, as well as the culture of higher education and its impact on faculty and students with disabilities.